ammarfaizi2/sqli_chall_by_viloid_write_up/sqli_writeup.md

 ```
 https://sphere.social/hello/search/hashtags/1
 ```
 We know that "1" is the parameter which may involve query to database.

 After several times trying to find the injection pattern, I found an error at this endpoint.

 ```
 https://sphere.social/hello/search/hashtags/"
 ```

-The error says (the developer seems did not turn off the debug flag, so it is easier to see what query is being executed):
+and this is what I got.
+The developer seems did not turn off the debug flag, so it is easier to see what query is being executed.
+The error looks like this:
 ![error](./001.png)

 The query looks so easily to be bypassed, so I tried the following payload